Chile is the latest Latin American country to erupt in violent protest. Here’s why.

 “Everyone following Latin America is watching this and saying, ‘Oh my god, Chile, too?’ “

-Why are Chileans protesting?
+-Why are Chileans protesting?

-The 4 percent increase in subway fares sparked small demonstrations last Monday.
-By Friday, the movement had mushroomed into massive demonstrations against a rising cost of living and an economic model that angry Chileans say is noticeably unequal.
+The 4% increase in subway fares sparked small demonstrations last Monday.
+Half of Chile’s workers earn $550 per month or less, according to the national statistics institute, making public transport a significant expenditure for many who live and work in the capital.
+By the end of last week, the movement had mushroomed into massive demonstrations against a rising cost of living and an economic model that angry Chileans say delivers growth unequally.

-Steady growth over the last two decades have given Chile the biggest middle class and one of the lowest rates of poverty in the region.
+Steady expansion over the past two decades has given the nation the biggest middle class and one of the lowest rates of poverty in the region.
 But high inequality has remained pretty much the same, according to the World Bank.

 Protesters complain of expensive private education and health care, the rising cost of public service and shrinking pensions.
-In June, the price of electricity rose by 10 percent.
+In June, the price of electricity rose by 10 %.

+“For more than a decade now, studies have warned of the increasing frustration with living conditions in Chile, said Jorge Contesse, a law professor at Rutgers University.
+“Yet we keep being told that this was unforeseeable.”

+“Chile is governed by a constitution that was crafted under the dictatorship, and which – despite significant reforms – has left the fundamental political and legal infrastructure unmodified and unresponsive to the demands of thousands, if not millions, of Chileans.”

-Some are angry at Piñera, a Harvard-educated millionaire who some say is out of touch with the people.
-Many are frustrated by the combination of increasing costs and an economic slowdown that has left them feeling trapped.
+Some are angry at Piñera, a Harvard-educated millionaire whom some say is out of touch with the people.
+Many feel trapped by the combination of increasing costs and an economic slowdown.

 “The anger that keeps people in the streets is against a model that privatizes and profits from all the aspects of our life,” tweeted Emilia Schneider, head of the Federation of Students of the University of Chile.
 “The rise of the tickets was the drop that spilled the glass.”